hal9ooo/TidalBot/README.md

 The script will display real-time progress and messages indicating:

 * Session loading/authentication status.
 * Playlist creation/finding status.
 * Song search progress.
 * Whether a song was added, was already present, or not found.
 * Final statistics on the operation.

-## How Intelligent Search Works

-To find the most accurate match for each song, the script:

-1. **Generates Search Variations**: It creates multiple versions of your query (e.g., "Artist Title", "Title Artist", "Artist - Title (Remix)", etc.).

-2. **Calculates Similarity**: It compares your query to the search results using a weighted score, giving more importance to the title and artist match.

-3. **Ranks and Selects**: It picks the track with the highest similarity score.

-4. **Flags Low Confidence Matches**: If the best score is below the `SIMILARITY_THRESHOLD` set in `config.json`, it will print a warning for you to review.

-To see this process in action, set `"DEBUG_MODE": true` in your `config.json`.

 ## Contributing